JohPy/JohPy/README.md

 I study Computer Science in Culture and Health at the HTW Berlin.

-I have experience with Python, C, Java and HTML.
+I have experience with Python, C, Java and Kotlin.

 <!---
 JohPy/JohPy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.